This post may contain affiliate links. Please read our disclosure policy.

 This Strawberry Rhubarb Crumble highlights the tartness of rhubarb and the sweetness of strawberries with lemon juice and zest, letting the flavors of Summer shine through.
 Topped with a generous amount of cinnamon sugar crumble for all the streusel lovers out there!

 - Taste your fruit, or at least the strawberries.
 It is a strawberry rhubarb crumble after all.
 You might want more or less sugar depending on the ripeness of the berries.
-I like to mix and then taste to get a real indication of how the flavors will meld
+I like to mix and then taste to get a real indication of how the flavors will meld.

 - More is more when it comes to crumble topping.
-Keep those topping pilferers at bay by giving every scoop of strawberry rhubarb crumble a generous amount of streusel!
+Keep those topping pilferers at bay by giving every scoop of crumble a generous amount of streusel!
 The beauty of this recipe is that it allows for some to sink in and absorb some of the fruit juices and some to stay on top and get nice and crispy.

 - Don’t Undercook: I was a habitual under-baker in my formative years.
 I was so worried that I would overbake, that I never allowed the juices to melt and get thick and bubbly.
 Nothing bad happens from a little caramelization.
 Just ask every dessert’s BFF, caramel sauce.

 Looking for more ways to incorporate strawberries?
 Thinking about the women in my family passing recipes down reminded me of my friends over at Rich And Delish, with their tasty Strawberry Filled Cupcakes.
+You can also bake this strawberry rhubarb pie in an almond flour pie crust or a batch of my strawberry whole wheat muffins.
+These strawberry lemon scones are also divine!
+Slather on some quick strawberry jam to really make the best of strawberry season.

 Strawberry Rhubarb Crumble